bbc/peaks.js/README.md

 ### `Peaks.init(options)`

-Starts an instance of Peaks with the [assigned options](#Configuration).
-It allows you to create and manage several instances of Peaks within a single page with one or several configurations.
+Returns a new `Peaks` instance with the [assigned options](#Configuration).
+You can create and manage several `Peaks` instances within a single page with one or several configurations.

 ```js
 var peaksInstance = Peaks.init({ … });